ianad389/Node.js-Command-Line/README.md

 # Team Generator
 my job for this task was to create a team generator through node.js.
 Similiar like the last project.
 I needed to create an index.js file and what I had to do was make seperate js files for each title for the poisition.
-Also i needed to create an html file to match the layout which is part of the assignment.
+Also I needed to create an html file to match the layout which is part of the assignment.

 ## Screenshots
 ![App Screenshot](/Screen%20Shot%202022-10-10%20at%206.17.58%20PM.png)